Turner Saunders: Family

-In the book "Early Settlers of Alabama" a clip of Turner Saunder's obituary is shared (page 327).
+In the book, a clip of Turner Saunder's obituary is shared (page 327).
 It was written by a Bishop Paine.
-Here is a bit of it "Reverend Turner Saunders, or deceased friend was in the proper sense of the word, a gentleman-a Christian gentleman.
+Part of it reads, "Reverend Turner Saunders, or deceased friend was in the proper sense of the word, a gentleman-a Christian gentleman.
 Without claiming for him remarkably brilliant intellectual parts, he certainly possessed, in a rare degree clear, sound, and well balanced intellect, a judgement singularly correct, a mind so practical and logical as to seldom be misled by speculations, or puzzled by sophisms, and what is of still higher moment, he had a heart alive to all the interests of humanity.
 Few men were more extensively or favorably known in our community.
 His capabilities and business habits were a guarantee of success.
 Industry, method, neatness but the great aim of his life was higher and nobler than the acquisition of wealth and his consistent and pious life is the richest legacy he has left behind him.
 For about 40 years he was a local preacher and was devoted to the doctrines, institutions and usages of the church."